What You Need to Know About Vegetarian or Vegan Diets

 - Vegetarians are leaner and have less obesity in adulthood9

-- Plant-based vegetarian diets encourage a later menarche, which has been shown to be associated with reduced risk of prostate and breast cancer10
+- Plant-based vegetarian diets encourage a later menarche, which has been shown to be associated with reduced risk of breast cancer10

 Both vegetarian and omnivorous and diets can be made healthful or harmful; nutritious food choices, wise supplementation and nutritional sophistication will make the difference in the type of diet you choose.
 Following a strict vegetarian diet is not as important as eating a diet rich in fruits and vegetables.
 Inclusion of high nutrient produce, including nuts, seeds, fruits, vegetables and beans are an essential part of every healthy diet.